 Critiques & Reviews

-MFA students participate in Review Boards at the end of their first three semesters and in group or individual critiques every semester.
+MFA students participate in Review Boards at the end of their first three semesters and in a group or individual critiques every semester.
 The critiques provide an opportunity for students to engage in discussions of their work and receive valuable feedback from their peers.
 The Review Boards serve as checkpoints during the two years to assess progress and provide another opportunity for thoughtful discourse regarding their work.

 The Graduate Colloquia is a forum to discuss diverse topics in contemporary art production not necessarily addressed in the graduate curriculum.
-Typically, the colloquia includes a panel consisting of professional artists, faculty, and students that explores timely ideas in the visual arts and art theory.
+Typically, the colloquia include a panel consisting of professional artists, faculty, and students that explores timely ideas in the visual arts and art theory.

 Thesis and Exhibition

 During the second year, MFA students will develop a thesis and present it during the MFA Thesis exhibition.
 This is the culminating event of their two-year program.

 MFA students must complete a total of 15 SMFA at Tufts course credits in studio art including liberal arts and sciences classes.
 This includes the mandatory MFA Contemporary Art Practice (CAP) seminar and three graduate seminar electives.
 Please note students are permitted to register for no less than two and no more than three SMFA at Tufts credits of studio art each semester.

 Graduate programs at Tufts University's Graduate School of Arts combine the atmosphere of a liberal arts college with the state-of-the-art technological resources of a research institution.
 World-clas ...
 Read More